Examining the Impact of Keyword Ambiguity on Search Advertising Performance: A Topic Model Approach

-In this paper, we explore how the contextual ambiguity of a search can affect a keyword's performance.
-The context of consumer search is often unobserved and the prediction of it can be nontrivial.
-Consumers arrive at search engines with diverse interests, and their search context may vary even when they are searching using the same keyword.
-In our study, we propose an automatic way of examining keyword contextual ambiguity based on probabilistic topic models from machine learning and computational linguistics.
-We examine the effect of contextual ambiguity on keyword performance using a hierarchical Bayesian approach that allows for topic-specific effects and nonlinear position effects, and jointly models click-through rate (CTR) and ad position (rank).
+In this paper, we explore how keyword ambiguity can affect search advertising performance.
+Consumers arrive at search engines with diverse interests, which are often unobserved and nontrivial to predict.
+The search interests of different consumers may vary even when they are searching using the same keyword.
+In our study, we propose an automatic way of examining keyword ambiguity based on probabilistic topic models from machine learning and computational linguistics.
+We examine the effect of keyword ambiguity on keyword performance using a hierarchical Bayesian approach that allows for topic-specific effects and nonlinear position effects, and jointly models click-through rate (CTR) and ad position (rank).
 We validate our study using a novel data set from a major search engine that contains information on consumer click activities for 2,625 distinct keywords across multiple product categories from 10,000 impressions.
-We find that consumer click behavior varies significantly across keywords, and such variation can be partially explained by keyword category and the contextual ambiguity of keywords.
-Specifically, higher contextual ambiguity is associated with higher CTR on top-positioned ads, but also a faster decay in CTR with screen position.
-Therefore, the overall effect of contextual ambiguity on CTR varies across positions.
-Our study has the potential to help advertisers design keyword portfolios and bidding strategy by extracting contextual ambiguity and other semantic characteristics of keywords based on large-scale analytics from unstructured data.
-It can also help search engines improve the quality of displayed ads in response to a consumer search query.
+We find that consumer click behavior varies significantly across keywords, and such variation can be partially explained by keyword ambiguity.
+Specifically, higher keyword ambiguity is associated with higher CTR on top-positioned ads, but also a faster decay in CTR with screen position.
+Therefore, the overall effect of keyword ambiguity on CTR varies across positions.
+Our study provides implications for advertisers to improve the prediction of keyword performance by taking into account keyword ambiguity and other semantic characteristics of keywords.
+It can also help search engines design keyword planning tools to aid advertisers when choosing potential keywords.

 Keywords: Sponsored search advertising, topic models, contextual ambiguity, machine learning, keyword selection